Unoqwy/bricktxt/README.md

 # bricktxt

-Block-based document editor using YAML files as storage.
+Block-based document editor using TOML files as storage.

 Built with React (UI) and Rust (engine).